KDE/documentation-develop-kde-org/content/docs/plasma/widget/setup.md

 Inside the `metadata.desktop` file we need to set the `Name` of the widget.
 The `Type` should be `Service` since the `.desktop` file is not an app launcher and we don't want this to appear in the app menu.

 `Icon` is the icon name associated with the widget.
 You can search for icon names in the `/usr/share/icon` folder.
-You can also look for an icon name by right clicking your app launcher widget then editing the icon in it's settings.
+You can also look for an icon name by right clicking your app launcher widget then editing the icon in its settings.
 It uses a searchable interface and lists them by category.
 Plasma's SDK also has the Cuttlefish app ([screenshot](https://cdn.kde.org/screenshots/cuttlefish/cuttlefish.png)) which you can install with `sudo apt install plasma-sdk`.

 `X-KDE-PluginInfo-Name` needs to be a unique name, since it's used for the folder name it's installed into.
 You could use `com.github.zren.helloworld` if you're on github, or use `org.kde.plasma.helloworld` if you're planning on contributing the widget to KDE.